opendatacube/eo3/SPECIFICATION-odc-product.md

       latitude: 1
 ```

-In 1.8 other entries (i.e. not crs, resolution or align) in load are ignored.
-In 1.9 they will produce warnings,
-and in 2.0 errors.

 #### Measurements

 The `measurements` section describes the measurements (or bands) that datasets within the product are expected to have.